ntnunk/ntnunk.github.io/content/tech/2017_09_29_esp8266-using-i2c-with-mongoose-os.md

-Here's the part that stumped me for a while, especially when I saw bits of information scattered around the Interwebs about declaring which GPIO pins to use for SDA and SCL as part of config_schema section of mos.yml as described in code comments above.
+Here's the part that stumped me for a while, especially when I saw bits of information scattered around the Interwebs about declaring which GPIO pins to use for SDA and SCL as part of config_schema section of mos.yml.
+I've described this in code comments above.
 I had a hard time finding information on exactly what Mongoose does once I2C is enabled in the app config file.
 What pins were used for for the bus lines by default?
 I finally found the answer by building the app and then poking around in the app's 'build/fs' subdirectory.
 Specifically, the conf0.json file gets the following section added to it automagically when i2c.enable is set to True in mos.yml:

 ```json
 {